spof/spof.io/content/post/compose-mesos.md

 +++
-categories = ["walkthrough", "docker", "mesos"] description = "Using docker-compose to spin up a local mesos, marathon and chronos cluster." date = "2015-06-23" keywords = ["walkthrough", "mesos", "marathon", "docker"] title = "Mesos sandbox using Docker Compose"
+categories = ["walkthrough", "docker", "mesos"] description = "Using docker-compose to create a local mesos, marathon and chronos cluster." date = "2015-06-23" keywords = ["walkthrough", "mesos", "marathon", "docker"] title = "Mesos Sandbox Using Docker Compose"
 +++

 ## Getting started with Mesos, Marathon and Chronos